-All of us attract people and circumstances into our lives that reflect our internal beliefs.
-However, those struggling with sex addiction and codependency often carry a negative set of beliefs about themselves, and their sex lives reflect this.
-Codependency, at its core, is rooted in a belief that we’re not enough; not worthy of love — and that’s manifested in the partners we tend to choose.
+We all attract people and circumstances that reflect our internal beliefs into our lives.
+However, those struggling with sex addiction and codependency often carry negative beliefs about themselves, and their sex lives reflect this.
+Codependency, at its core, is rooted in a belief that we’re not enough— not worthy of love — and that’s manifested in the partners we tend to choose.

 Sex Addicts Aren’t Narcissistic, They’re Hurting

-Sex addicts aren’t selfish, harmful people at heart; they’re acting out because of their own, painful internal struggle.
-“The sex addict’s impulse is to cover the pain of feeling damaged, whereas the opportunist’s impulse is to take whatever he can get without having remorse.
-Sex addicts feel very guilty and ashamed of their behavior, and greedy individuals do not,” says sex addiction therapist Dr. Joe Kort.
-Their behaviors are driven by codependency: their absence of self-love and attempts to meet their deeper needs through external means — in this case, sex.
+Sex addicts aren’t selfish, harmful people at heart— they act out because of their painful internal struggle.
+A person with sex addiction has an impulse to cover their pain, whereas an opportunist will take what they can get without feeling remorse.
+Sex addicts usually feel intense guilt and shame for their behavior.
+Their behaviors are driven by codependency — their absence of self-love and attempts to meet their deeper needs through external means — in this case, sex.

 A Holistic Approach to Treating Sex Addiction and Codependency

-Codependency underlies most addictions, and this is especially the case with sex addiction.
-That’s why at The Sanctuary at Sedona, we take codependency treatment seriously, comprehensively treating it with a combination of psychotherapeutic and holistic therapies that help you recognize relationship dysfunction and rewrite your story.
-Once you gain the tools to work through your problems in a safe and supported way, you’ll no longer have the need to act out.
+Sexual codependency underlies most addictions, and this is especially the case with sex addiction.
+That’s why at The Sanctuary at Sedona, we take sex and codependency treatment seriously, comprehensively treating it with a combination of psychotherapeutic and holistic therapies that help you recognize relationship dysfunction and rewrite your story.
+Once you gain the tools to work through your problems in a safe and supported way, you’ll no longer need to act out.
 And from there, you can start to welcome healthy, deeply satisfying sex and relationships into your life once again.